MaastrichtU-IDS/d2s-docs/docs/d2s-new-dataset.md

 > The `d2s-cwl-workflows` submodule needs to be manually added because not copied by GitHub templates.

-## Start from the template
+## Start from the template dataset

-Copy the [template repository](https://github.com/MaastrichtU-IDS/d2s-transform-template/tree/master/datasets/template) and rename it to your dataset name.
+Copy the [template folder](https://github.com/MaastrichtU-IDS/d2s-transform-template/tree/master/datasets/template) and rename it to your dataset name.

+> Search for `dataset_name` to find where to fill your dataset name.

 ### Describe the dataset metadata